-Personal Injury Claims Against Employer?
+Personal Injury Claim Against Employer?
 How Much Compensation

 Suffering from a work-related injury or illness can be traumatic for even the most capable individuals, especially if the injury was not your fault.
-If you suffered your injury through the fault of your employer, then you could be eligible to make a work accident claim and receive compensation.
+If you suffered your injury through your employer’s fault, you could be eligible to make a personal injury claim against an employer.

 Select a section: